 Lower high triglycerides: The first step is to lose weight if you are overweight, exercise often and eat a healthy diet low in saturated (bad) fat and sugar.
 Also, limit the amount of refined, processed grains you eat, such as white bread, white rice, and pasta made from refined flour.
-Include lots of fiber in the diet which helps in feeling full as well as removal of excessive fats.
+Include lots of fibre in the diet which helps in feeling full as well as the removal of excessive fats.

-Weight loss quick fixes: Eat Slowly – Stretch your meals to, at least, 20 minutes or longer.
+Weight loss quick fixes: Eat slowly: Stretch your meals to, at least, 20 minutes or longer.
 Our stomach, mouth and brain are all connected and it takes 20 minutes of eating before the stomach signals our brain that I am done.
 If you tend to eat very fast try to concentrate on chewing; it will help you in slowing down.

 Do I need supplements: Most individuals eating a reasonably balanced diet do not need vitamin supplements.
 A person who may not absorb vitamins due to chronic disease or may not be able to consume food in sufficient quantity or type to supply the vitamins needs to be supplemented.
 The need for vitamins increases during pregnancy and lactation so a supplement is advised.

 Recommended when trying to lose weight: Weigh Weekly / Fortnightly.
 It is any day better than stepping on the weighing scale daily.
-Frequent weighing can lead to an obsession about weight and this obsession might pose hindrance in successful weight loss.
+Frequent weighing can lead to an obsession about weight and this obsession might pose a hindrance in successful weight loss.

 Measures to reduce Gas: Avoid foods that appear to aggravate your symptoms by keeping a record.
 Avoid lactose or use lactose-digestive aid if you are lactose intolerant.
 Chew food thoroughly as large particles cause gas when they pass into the large intestine without being completely digested.
 Eat slowly.
 If you eat too quickly, you tend to swallow more air.

-Avoid Gluten in processed foods: Gluten might be mentioned as: vegetable protein, vegetable starch, maltodextrin, dextrin or dextrose; sausages may contain gluten via binders.
-Also many foods contain gluten not because gluten is used in their formation.
-Instead gluten is used in the preparation of ingredients.
+Avoid Gluten in processed foods: Gluten might be mentioned as vegetable protein, vegetable starch, maltodextrin, dextrin or dextrose; sausages may contain gluten via binders.
+Also, many foods contain gluten not because gluten is used in their formation.
+Instead, gluten is used in the preparation of ingredients.
 E.g. flours are used to dust the conveyor belts to prevent foods from sticking during processing.

 How much caffeine a day: Caffeine is present not only in tea / coffee but also in foods like cola drinks, cocoa beans, energy drinks, chocolates and certain medicines like pain killers, diet pills / weight reduction supplements and medicines for cold.
 For most healthy adults 200-300 mg (2-4 cups of coffee) of caffeine a day is not harmful.
 But a daily caffeine use of more than 500-600 mg a day may lead to certain unpleasant effects.